ContainerSolutions/k8s-deployment-strategies/README.md

   - [ ] Azure Load Balancer + Istio service mesh
 - [x] [canary](canary/): release a new version to a subset of users, then proceed to a full rollout
-  - [x] Application Gateway Ingress Controller: Due to the lack of support for traffic weight functionality, we use manually modified replicas count to achieve the same effect.
+  - [x] Application Gateway Ingress Controller
   - [x] Azure Load Balancer + Istio service mesh
 - [x] [a/b testing](ab-testing/): release a new version to a subset of users in a precise way (HTTP headers, cookie, weight, etc.).
 This doesn’t come out of the box with Kubernetes, it imply extra work to setup a smarter loadbalancing system (Istio, Linkerd, Traeffik, custom nginx/haproxy, etc).
   - [x] Azure Load Balancer + Istio service mesh